bitrise-io/devcenter/_articles/en/testing/running-xcode-tests.md

 {% include message_box.html type="warning" title="Using xcpretty" content="The xcpretty output tool does not support parallel tests.
 If parallel tests are enabled in your project, go to the Step's Debug input group and set the **Output tool** input's value to xcodebuild."%}

-## Rerunning failed tests
+## Rerunning failed tests (Not available in Xcode 13+)

-The **Should retry test on failure?** input in the **Debug** section of the **Xcode Test for iOS** Step allows you to automatically rerun your tests if they fail.
-If you set the input to `yes`, the Step will run `xcodebuild` with the `-retry-tests-on-failure` flag so that it runs the tests again in case of failure.
+The **Should retry test on failure?
+(Not available in Xcode 13+)** input in the **Debug** section of the **Xcode Test for iOS** Step allows you to automatically rerun ALL your tests, not just the failed ones.
+If you set this input to `yes`, the Step will run `xcodebuild` one more time in the case of test failure.

-With Xcode 13 and above, only your failed test cases will be rerun.
-With older Xcode versions, all test cases will be rerun.
-You can use this new Xcode feature with the **Xcode Step for iOS** Step from version 2.7.x and above.
+From Xcode 13 and above the **Should retry test on failure?
+(Not available in Xcode 13+)** feature is not available anymore.
+We recommend you use **Test Repetitions Mode (Available in Xcode 13+)** input with the `retry_on_failure` option selected.
+This allows you to rerun only the failed test/s instead of running all your tests.
+You can find this test repetition feature with our **Xcode Test for iOS** Step from version 3.0.0 and above.

+## Test Repetitions

+[Xcode’s test repetition modes](https://developer.apple.com/videos/play/wwdc2021/10296/) are available with the [Xcode Test for iOS Step](https://www.bitrise.io/integrations/steps/xcode-test) on stacks running Xcode 13 and above on Bitrise.
+With test repetitions, you can run any type of tests multiple times in various ways such as retry on failure, until failure and until max repetitions.

+The **Xcode Test for iOS** Step’s **Test Repetitions Mode (Available in Xcode 13+)** input offers the following options:

+* `none`: The tests won’t repeat.
+* `until_failure`: Repeats a test until the test fails or until the maximum repetition.
+The default number of test runs is three.
+* `retry_on_failure`: Failed tests run until they succeed or until the repetition number you specify.
+The default number of test repetitions is three.
+* `up_until_maximum_repetitions`: Reruns all tests until maximum test repetition is reached regardless of the test outcomes.

+Please note that these options are only available from **Xcode Test for iOS** version 3.0.0 and above.

+With the **Maximum Test Repetitions (Available in Xcode 13+)** input you can specify the maximum number of test repetitions.
+Please note that you have to add a greater number than one if the **Test Repetition Mode (Available in Xcode 13+)** input is set to other than `none`.

+Enable the **Relaunch Tests for Each Repetition (Available in Xcode 13+)** input to launch tests in a completely new process for each repetition.

 <div class="banner"><img src="/assets/images/banner-bg-888x170.png" style="border: none;"> <div class="deploy-text">Let's run Xcode tests on Bitrise</div> <a target="_blank" href="https://app.bitrise.io/dashboard/builds"><button class="button">Go to your app</button></a></div>